 The speed at which you cream the ingredients and the length of time you cream your ingredients and the temperature of your ingredients will all effect the final product.

-If you’re making a cake, make sure you cream on a higher speed for a longer period of time.
-You want “light and fluffy” here.
+If you're making a cake, make sure you cream on a higher speed for a longer period of time.
+You do want "light and fluffy" in this case.

 So, what's the big deal?
 What happens during creaming is that the sugar crystals cut into the fat, making wee little pockets full of air.
 The air in the pockets expands in the oven, assisting with rise.
 The more pockets, the lighter and fluffier the mixture.
 The lighter and fluffier the mixture, the more air.
 The more air, the more rise.
 Get it?
 Cool, huh?

 Now you can troubleshoot.
 Were your cookies too puffy the last time you made them, try creaming at a lower speed for less time.
 Was your cake kind of leaden and sad last time?
 Try creaming longer at a higher speed.

 So, Jen--what's this about the temperature?
 All your ingredients should be at cool room temperature.
 That means milk, butter and eggs (and any other refrigerated ingredients) should be taken out of the fridge well before baking time.
 Cool room temperature--about 68 degrees--is the magical temperature at which butter (a very yummy and useful fat) is soft enough to blend easily with other ingredients but still firm enough to keep its shape.
 Its "plasticity," if you will.
 That means that the butter can "stretch" to hold a lot of air.
 In the creaming method, this is a Very Good Thing.